-- On July 12, Scrap-Happy purchases and places in service a warehouse and the land it resides on for \$170,000 (\$120,000 is allocated to the building and \$50,000 to the land). - What is the amount of depreciation on the property for the first year? - Answer: $$120,000 \times 1.177\% = $1,412$ - 1.177% is the rate given in the nonresidential real property MACRS table under the column for the 7th month\ - Land is not included in the calculation because it is not depreciable
+- On July 12, Scrap-Happy purchases and places in service a warehouse and the land it resides on for \$170,000 (\$120,000 is allocated to the building and \$50,000 to the land). - What is the amount of depreciation on the property for the first year? - Answer: \$120,000 × 1.177% = \$1,412 - 1.177% is the rate given in the nonresidential real property MACRS table under the column for the 7th month - Land is not included in the calculation because it is not depreciable.

 - Immediate Expensing

-- This incentive is commonly referred as §179 expense or immediate expensing election
+- This incentive is commonly referred to as §179 expense or immediate expensing election

 - Limits on immediate expensing

 - Choosing the assets to immediately expense

 - Bonus Depreciation

 - To stimulate the economy, policy makers occasionally implement bonus depreciation

-- Listed Property - Business can use the following steps to determine its current depreciation expense for the asset - 1) Compute depreciation for the year if it drops to 50% or below using the straight-line method - 2) Compute amount to be deducted if straight line method is used over ADS recovery period for all prior years (limited to business - use percentage) - 3) Compute the amount of depreciation, taxpayer actually deducted on the assets for all prior years - Subtract amount of step 2 from step 3, which is prior year accelerated depreciation in excess of straight line depreciation - 5) Subtract amount of step 4 from step 1 which is business's allowable depreciation expense on the asset for that year
+- Listed Property - Business can use the following steps to determine its current depreciation expense for the asset: - Compute depreciation for the year it drops to 50% or below using the straight-line method. - Compute amount to be deducted if straight-line method is used over ADS recovery period for all prior years (limited to business-use percentage). - 3.
+Compute the amount of depreciation taxpayer actually deducted on the assets for all prior years. - 4.
+Subtract amount in Step 2 from amount in Step 3.
+Difference is prior year accelerated depreciation in excess of straight-line depreciation. - 5.
+Subtract amount in Step 4 from Step 1.
+This is business's allowable depreciation expense on the asset for that year.